 Florida Sheriffs Explorer Association

-The Law Enforcement Explorer Program, started as a division of the Boy Scouts of America, was established in the 1960s as a way to attract young motivated individuals with an interest for a career in law enforcement.
+The Law Enforcement Explorer Program was established in the 1960s as a way to attract young motivated individuals with an interest for a career in law enforcement.
 Through Sheriffs Explorer Association programs, young adults ages 14 to 21 can be associated with a sheriff’s office, train and learn about the profession to determine if it’s the right career track for them.

 In March of 1979, 15 explorer posts met in Tampa to organize their own professional association.
 Today, the Florida Sheriffs Explorers Association continues to meet quarterly to train, network and meet their fellow explorers from other posts around the state.